Maranoa Botanic Gardens: Establishment

-Maranoa Gardens began in the early 1890s, when Mr John Middleton Watson purchased 1.4 hectares in Balwyn, a suburb of Melbourne, Australia, for a private garden.
-He planted many Australian and New Zealand native trees and shrubs and the area was maintained purely as a garden.
-He named the gardens Maranoa after a river in Queensland, from native words meaning flowing, alive or running.
+Maranoa Gardens began in the early 1890s, when John Middleton Watson purchased 1.4 ha in Balwyn, a suburb of Melbourne, Australia, for a private garden.
+Watson planted many Australian and New Zealand native trees and shrubs and the area was maintained purely as a garden.
+He named the gardens after the Maranoa River in Queensland, from native words meaning "flowing", "alive" or "running".

-As a member of the Field Naturalists Club of Victoria, he was keenly interested in native and indigenous flora.
+As a member of the Field Naturalists Club of Victoria, Watson was keenly interested in native and indigenous flora.
 At the time, native Australian flora was not widely used in gardening; introduced English and other exotic species were used instead.

 Public gardens

 The former City of Camberwell (since merged into the City of Boroondara) acquired the area in 1922 and continued the planting, gradually removing all non-native plants.

 In September 1926, Maranoa Gardens were formally opened to the public and Frederick Chapman was appointed Chairman of the Gardens' Consulting Committee.
-Mr Chapman's keen interest in the Gardens as honorary curator and that of many others helped to establish Maranoa Gardens as one of the largest displays of Australian plants in Victoria.
+Chapman's keen interest in the Gardens as honorary curator and that of many others helped to establish Maranoa Gardens as one of the largest displays of Australian plants in Victoria.
+The central arboretum and lawn under trees area date from a time just after Watson transferred ownership to Camberwell Council.
+Some of the older plants include an Angophora costata smooth-barked apple, planted in 1923 and a Stenocarpus sinuatus Queensland firewheel tree, planted in 1924.

-Contributors to the Gardens' development were Ivo Hammet (a pioneer of Australian native plant growing), Mr Arthur Swaby (a teacher and botanist, who was a founding member of the Society for Growing Australian Plants), Charles French (an associate of the great botanist, Baron Ferdinand von Mueller) and Earnest Lord.
+Contributors to the Gardens' development were Ivo Hammet (a pioneer of Australian native plant growing), Arthur Swaby (a teacher and botanist, who was a founding member of the Society for Growing Australian Plants), Charles French (an associate of the great botanist, Baron Ferdinand von Mueller) and Earnest Lord.
 The longest serving head gardener at Maranoa, Mr R Bury (1937–1968), preserved and promoted the Gardens' plants.